enzet/Roentgen/README.md

 ## OpenStreetMap Tags

-Röntgen was created for the [Map Machine](http://github.com/enzet/map-machine), a rendering engine for OpenStreetMap data and it's primary purpose is to represent tags of objects from the OpenStreetMap database.
+Röntgen was created for the [Map Machine](http://github.com/enzet/map-machine), a rendering engine for OpenStreetMap data, and its primary purpose is to represent tags of objects from the OpenStreetMap database.

 The `data/tags.json` file contains a _possible_ mapping from OpenStreetMap tags